SeisSol/SeisSol/Documentation/asagi.rst

 The software package `ASAGI <https://github.com/TUM-I5/ASAGI>`__ can be used to map gridded material properties of the domain to the mesh used for a SeisSol simulation.
-As input a netcdf file with x-y-z coordinates and corresponding material properties :math:`(\rho,\mu, \lambda )` is required.
+As an input a netcdf file with x-y-z coordinates and corresponding material properties :math:`(\rho,\mu, \lambda )` is required.
 By using
 `asagiconv <https://github.com/SeisSol/SeisSol/tree/master/preprocessing/science/asagiconv>`__
-in a pre-processing step it is also possible to create a netcdf file containing the velocity model directly from the Community Velocity Model (CVM-H).
+in a pre-processing step, it is also possible to create a netcdf file containing the velocity model directly from the Community Velocity Model (CVM-H).